 Ending privatization would remove the need to yield a profit

 Another system experiencing similar pains is the prison system.
-Privatizing the prison system leads to cost-cutting measures in order to maximize the bottom line.
+Privatizing the prison system leads to cost-cutting measures to maximize the bottom line.
 The Washington Post argues in The Problems with Private Prisons:

 a.
-Privatized prison leads to less interested security measures and less interested personnel development.
+Privatized prison leads to less interesting security measures and less interested personnel development.

 b.
 Lower pay for employees and cuts to staff.